This also applies to cable, chain, and webbing.

 The border width is also based on 100% zooming.
 A one-pixel border will be one pixel wide at 100% zooming.

-When annotating a rigging system with text, consider displaying an arrow to highlight a feature of the rigging system.
+When annotating a rigging system with text, consider using an arrow to highlight a feature of the rigging system.